-“No way…that first initial is definitely an H!
-And maybe the second one is a C?”
+“That first initial is definitely H, and the second one is C.”

-“Hold on…maybe that surname is Saugh, instead of Baugh?
-So is it N. O. Saugh?”
+“Maybe that surname is Saugh, instead of Baugh?”

 Indeed, Mrs. W. E. Baugh, who died in Tazewell County in May 1914, would have been nearly impossible to connect with Melcena A. Baugh, who “died” in Chicago prior to April 1910.

 A find like this one is what genealogy is all about, and the thrill of the search never gets old.
 We discover amazing things, and then we have the opportunity (and the responsibility) to tell our ancestors’ stories.
 Because everyone has a story.

 In the end, Melcena’s story was sad, and I almost regretted finding her death record.
 I wanted to believe she had lived this perfect life, because that was such a sweet story!
 But her life was far from perfect, and it was much too short.